CarmaSys/CarmaLinkSDK/README.md

 Need help?
 ----------------------
-If you need help using the SDK or have an issue, please [submit a support ticket](https://support.carmasys.com/anonymous_requests/new).
+If you need help using the SDK or have an issue, please email support@carmasys.com.